DevExpress-Examples/asp-net-mvc-dashboard-custom-properties-sample/readme.md

-﻿# Web Dashboard - Custom Properties
+﻿# ASP.NET MVC Dashboard - Custom Properties

 The following example shows how to create custom properties for the Web Dashboard.